morningtoast/flatout/README.md

 FlatOut HTML Compiler
 =======

-Simple PHP-based HTML compiler for prototyping.
+Simple, *single-file* PHP-based HTML compiler for prototyping.

 I created this because I needed a way to compile modules into full pages and didn't have ability to install or configure any other utilities, like Grunt.
 PHP